 .
 This plan identifies the need for construction to grow investment in the domestic workforce and drive up productivity, while working with government to agree how to maintain access to migrant workers to give it the breathing space to adapt.

 However, for the foreseeable future, the sector faces a scarcity of skills which may push labour prices higher and increase reliance on sub-contractors.

 As we have discussed in Roofing Times before, increased reliance on sub-contractors increases main contractors’ responsibilities around site risk management and ensuring insurance arrangements are adequate to cover all those employed.
 This needs to be considered for the entire workforce, not just those who are directly employed by the main contractor.
 This task is significant and cannot be ignored.

-Considering the 27% increase in construction fatalities in 2017-2018, maintaining health and safety standards is becoming ever more important.
+, maintaining health and safety standards is becoming ever more important.